 - Gain real-world experience by participating in fieldwork based on your area of specialization.

-Students receiving this degree are prepared for a wide range of advancement opportunities, including elementary and secondary school teaching positions, resource teaching posts, administrator roles, and school principal.
+Students receiving this degree are prepared for a wide range of advancement opportunities, including elementary and secondary school teaching positions, resource teaching positions, administrator roles, and school principal.

 The University's robust connections with the region's school districts provided excellent field-training placements and employment possibilities." — Ross Sargent, MS in Education with Teacher Preparation

 The Preliminary Multiple Subject Credential authorizes graduates to teach in a self-contained classroom like those in most elementary schools (K-6).
 Multiple subject credential holders could also be assigned to teach preschool, K-12, or classes for adults.

 The Preliminary Single Subject Credential authorizes graduates to seek employment as a single-subject teacher in a secondary setting.
 A student authorized to teach single-subject instruction may be assigned to middle school, junior high, and senior high school levels.

 The Preliminary Education Specialist Mild/Moderate Credential authorizes graduates to seek employment as a special education teacher.
 This includes teaching students with learning disabilities, Autism Spectrum Disorder, emotional disturbances, Dyslexia and other health impairments.

 Students who have received a Preliminary Education Specialist Mild/Moderate Credential (Multiple or Single Subject Credential) can add an Education Specialist Credential.